 The first step to medical detox is the intake process.
 A person will meet with a facility’s medical professionals to discuss their drug abuse history and other medical conditions.
 Other considerations will include whether a person has gone through drug detox before and how long a person can stay in treatment.
 A rehabilitation expert will use this information to create a medical detox plan.
 While this plan can be changed at any time during a patient’s stay, it can serve as a basis for starting the program.

 Next, a person will begin the program.
 They will stop taking drugs or drinking alcohol, or they will taper the dosages they are currently taking.
 They may take drugs intended to reduce withdrawal symptoms or take medications that can treat symptoms, such as nausea.

 Detox Is Different for Everyone

 How long it takes a person to detox can depend upon the type of drug or drugs abused.
 For example, heroin is a very short-acting drug, so it will not stay in a person’s system for very long.
 However, some medications are longer-acting and may take more time to withdraw from.

 Even if a person completes a medical detox program and becomes fully sober, they still have many aspects of their addiction to learn about and contend with.
-They also have a mental addiction as well as physical cravings.
+They also have a mental addiction and physical cravings.
 For this reason, medical detox is only the first step in treatment for a person who has struggled with addiction.

 The History of Medical Detox